offchan42/machine-learning-curriculum/README.md

 * https://github.com/orchest/orchest Build data pipelines, the easy way using user-friendly UI

 ### Data Visualization
+* https://github.com/gradio-app/gradio Create UIs for your machine learning model in Python in 3 minutes.
+The UI is a web app that can be shared with anyone, even non-technical people.
+One of the features I like is the [examples](https://gradio.app/docs/#examples) component.
+It shows you very well that this app is for machine learning use case.
 * https://github.com/streamlit/streamlit Streamlit turns data scripts into shareable web apps in minutes.
 All in Python.
 All for free.
 No front‑end experience required.
 * https://github.com/oegedijk/explainerdashboard Quickly build Explainable AI dashboards that show the inner workings of so-called "blackbox" machine learning models.
 * https://github.com/lux-org/lux By simply printing out a dataframe in a Jupyter notebook, Lux recommends a set of visualizations highlighting interesting trends and patterns in the dataset.